-The spencerlab digital color laboratory has conducted a cartridge reliability comparison testing of original HP Inc. (HP) LaserJet toner cartridges and ten Non-HP brands of toner cartridges sold in North America.
-The test included CF226A/X (26A/X) and CE285A (85A) cartridge models for the HP LaserJet Pro M402dne (26A/X) and HP LaserJet Pro P1102w (85A).
-For both cartridge SKUs, ten cartridges of ten brands were tested to get statistically significant overall results.
+The spencerlab DIGITAL COLOR LABORATORY has conducted a cartridge reliability comparison testing of original HP Inc. (HP) LaserJet monochrome toner cartridges and six Non-HP brands of toner cartridges sold in North America, including two Remanufactured and four Imitation non-HP brands.
+The test included CF258A (58A) cartridge models for the HP LaserJet Pro M404n printer.
+Ten cartridges of each of brand were tested to get significant overall results.

 The analysis compared the Reliability and the overall Print Quality throughout the life of the toner cartridge models tested for each brand.
-Cartridge Reliability factors, such as Premature Failure (PF) and Low Quality (LQ) cartridges [see definitions in Appendix 4], were evaluated to determine the total number of Problem Cartridges for each brand.
-Print samples from each cartridge brand were collected at equal intervals over the life of the cartridge, and sorted using a Print Quality Acceptance scale generated from a psychometric research study.
+Cartridge Reliability factors, such as Low Quality (LQ) cartridges [see definitions in Appendix 4], were evaluated to determine the total number of Problem Cartridges for each brand.
+Print samples from each cartridge brand were collected at equal intervals over the life of the cartridges, and sorted using a Print Quality Acceptance scale generated from a psychometric research study.
 The four PQ acceptance levels were - External Use (all uses including distribution outside the company), Internal Use (distribution inside company), Individual Use, and Unusable.